petergeoghegan/pg_hexedit/README.md

 summarized, to keep the overhead acceptable.
 (This can be changed by modifying hexedit.cfg.)

-Although only the B-Tree, GiST, GIN and hash access methods are currently supported, relation_hexedit may produce reasonably helpful tags and annotations for other index AMs, such as BRIN.
-Many of the conventions are the same across index access methods, since they're based on generic bufpage.h and itup.h conventions.
-The only thing that's consistently different across index AMs is the format of tuple "contents", which pg_hexedit doesn't do anything special with anyway (due to not having direct access to catalog metadata/operator class details).
+Although only the B-Tree, GiST, GIN, hash, and BRIN access methods are currently supported, relation_hexedit may produce reasonably helpful tags and annotations for other index AMs, such as contrib/bloom.

 If there is concurrent write activity by Postgres, the process of building XML tags may error out before finishing.
 In practice there is